opendocsg/slw-judgments-backfill/2009_SGHC_258/report.md

  (h) the matters referred to in section 114(1) so far as they are relevant.

 12     Section 112 has been considered in innumerable cases.
-It is well-established that the court is to exercise its discretion in broad strokes rather than by way of an unrealistic mathematical approach (see _Lock Yeng Fun v Chua Hock Chye_ [2007] 3 SLR 520 at [33]).
+It is well-established that the court is to exercise its discretion in broad strokes rather than by way of an unrealistic mathematical approach (see _Lock Yeng Fun v Chua Hock Chye_ <span class="citation">[2007] 3 SLR 520</span> at [33]).
 In exercising its discretion, the court will focus on achieving a fair and reasonable division ( _Id_ .).
 With these principles in mind, I turn to the present case.

 13     The wife wanted the entire share of the Sommerville Park Apartment but failed to provide good